braugeist/EARTH/README.md

 # EARTH

-EARTH is an NFT project that defines an equal area mesh for planet Earth.
-The mesh consists of 812 tiles, out of which 12 are pentagons and the rest are hexagons.
-The tiles are displayed visually on a globe and can be equipped with a custom message by their owner.
+EARTH is a 3D visualization of planet earth where the surface is divided into 812 evenly distributed tiles.
+12 of these tiles are pentagons and the rest are hexagons.
+The tiles are represented in a smart contract as non-fungible tokens and can be owned and traded.
+Tile owners can set a custom message to be displayed along with their tile.

 ## Requirements